How to Apply

-Accept or reject the offered loan(s) through Financial Aid Self Service (accessed from WebAdvising Student Menu) by selecting 'My Awards' from the Financial Aid tab.
-If you are accepting the loan(s), continue to steps 2 and 3.
+- Accept or reject the offered loan(s) through Financial Aid Self Service by selecting 'My Awards' from the Financial Aid tab.
+If you are accepting the loan(s), continue to step 2.

 Please note: If you filed a FAFSA but were not offered a Direct Loan, please contact the Financial Aid Office.

 A Direct Loan is a federal student loan with a fixed interest rate and origination fee.
 The 2023-2024 interest rate effective July 1, 2023 is 5.50% with an origination fee of 1.057%.
 There are two types of Direct Loans, subsidized and unsubsidized.
 To determine eligibility and loan amounts, students must complete and submit the Free Application for Federal Student Aid(FAFSA).
 The Financial Aid Office will notify students of their eligibility and the loan amount(s) they qualify for.
 Repayment begins six months after the student graduates or drops below half-time enrollment.